 Heart and Lung Research Institute

-Working together with the Clinical School of Medicine, Papworth Hospital and AstraZeneca, we aim to build the Heart and Lung Research Institute (HLRI).
+Working together with the Clinical School of Medicine, Royal Papworth Hospital and AstraZeneca, we aim to build the Heart and Lung Research Institute (HLRI).
 Here, all on one site, new treatments will be created, tested and delivered, to tackle the biggest causes of premature death in the world accounting for almost half of disease related deaths every year.

 Cambridge Institute for Global Public Health & Public Health Leadership